-I am training for my first marathon following one of your programs.
+“I am training for my first marathon.
 The marathon is next week, and I feel ready except for one area.
 I never eat before running, because I feel very full when I do, even if it’s only a quick snack.
 I do use gels during long workouts, however.
 Everything I read says you should eat before long runs.
 Okay, except I also read that you shouldn’t change anything for race day.
-So which way do I go: eat or not eat?
+So which way do I go: eat or not eat?”

-For short races such as a 5-K or 10-K and maybe up to the half marathon, you probably do not need to eat before you run.
+For short races such as a 5K or 10K and maybe up to the half marathon, you probably do not need to eat before you run.
 Assuming you wisely choose a meal rich in carbohydrates the night before, you will have stored ample glycogen in your muscles to go the distance.
 For a marathon, however, the night before meal won’t get you much past the 20-mile mark.
 You definitely need a pre-race meal the morning of the run.

-Then, I like to wake up 3-4 hours before the race start and have a final snack, which might feature a bagel or sweet roll washed down with a glass of orange juice and/or a cup of coffee.
-I need those 3-4 hours to digest even that little food.
-That might mean getting up as early as 2:00 in the morning for a race like Disney or Honolulu with their pre-dawn starts, but then I go back to bed for an hour or two.
+Then, I like to wake up three to four hours before the race start and have a final snack, which might feature a bagel or sweet roll washed down with a glass of orange juice and/or a cup of coffee.
+I need those three to four hours to digest even that little amount of food.
+That might mean getting up as early as 2 a.m. for a race like those held at Disneyland or in Honolulu with their pre-dawn starts, but then I go back to bed for an hour or two.
 Nobody sleeps much before a marathon anyway.

 All this nutrition advice might be too late to help for your first marathon, but if you plan a second marathon, use the long runs to practice race-day fueling and refueling.
-We all different, and we need to find the pre-race and pre-run plan that works for us.
+We are all different, and we need to find the pre-race and pre-run plan that works for us.